On the Design Fundamentals of Diffusion Models: A Survey: The Reverse Process

-U-Net \cite{ronneberger2015u} and Transformer \cite{vaswani2017attention} are two commonly adapted architectures for denoising networks \cite{phung2023wavelet}.
-The denoising network is trained to realize the reverse transitions (Eq. \ref{eq:reverse_transition}).
-It is theoretically flexible to incorporate a wide variety of architectures that keep the dimensionality unchanged during all transitions \cite{oconnor2022introduction}.
-Both U-Net and Transformer become increasingly popular for their high capacity on modelling complex relationships in a wide range of applications.
+Theoretically, it is feasible to incorporate as a denoising network a wide variety of architectures that keep the dimensionality unchanged \cite{lee2023multi}.
+Both U-Net and Transformer have become the mainstream for their high capacity for modeling complex relationships in a wide range of applications and GNN quickly gets more attention.
 While other architectures may also theoretically be compatible without changing dimensions like GAN \cite{goodfellow2020generative}, they are often adopted for task-specific purposes, e.g., adopting GAN for fast generation \cite{xiao2021tackling}, and may not be generally applicable to other purposes.